kumpan/unikorn/content/web/2023-12-01-kpi-definition.md

 shorttitle: KPI Definition
 path: /web-analytics/kpi-definition/
 shortdesc: x
-title: Deciding KPIs for Your Website
+title: The Process of Deciding KPIs
 description: At Unikorn, we understand that Key Performance Indicators (KPIs) are more than just data points; they are the north star of your website's success.